pysat/pysat/docs/tutorial/tutorial_custom.rst

        """
        # Ensure there are enough Instruments in the constellation
        min_inst = 2 if dest_ind < 2 else dest_ind + 1
-       if len(const.instruments):
+       if len(const.instruments) < min_inst:
            raise ValueError('unexpected number of Instruments in Constellation')

        # Modify the data by adding new a new data variable to the destination
        # Instrument, calculatd with data from the first and second Instruments